wardann/DungeonDocs/README.md

 An `Active Profile` and `Fallback Profile` can be selected.

-Notes in the `Active Profile` will be used first and, if none are found, the `Fallback Profile` will then be used.
+Notes in the `Active Profile` will be used first and, if none are found, the `Fallback Profile` will be used.

 This allows for a player to import a profile as a base and overlay their own note changes on top (i.e. by setting the imported profile as the fallback).